bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 ## Recommendations

-* HIGH IMPORTANCE - This new crowdfunding contract should have been written with the vesting of the foundation's BET tokens built in.
-As there was insufficient time to write and test the vesting contract, this functionality is not available for this crowdsale.
-The alternative was to delay the commencement of the crowdsale to build in this vesting contract.
+* HIGH IMPORTANCE - Due to the lack of time available, the vesting of the founders and early adopters tokens has not been implemented in this new crowdsale contract.
+Ideally the crowdsale should have been delayed until a vesting contract can be developed and tested, but Dao.Casino preferred to remain on the original crowdsale schedule.
+Dao.Casino stated to me that they will document the lack of a smart contract to enforce the vesting the tokens in their communication to potential participants.
+They may also build a separate vesting contract after the crowdsale to enforce this vesting schedule programatically.

 <br />